 Our Writing Specialists (tutors) are students who have met a rigorous GPA requirement and are highly trained at SJSU’s Writing Center.
 Writing Specialists can help you organize your paper, cite sources, avoid plagiarism, and use correct grammar and punctuation.
 They understand the special needs of students learning English as a second language and returning students.

 All tutoring appointments are scheduled through our Online Reservation

-Note: If you are not a Graduate Student at the School of Information, please schedule your appointment through the SJSU Writing Center – https://www.sjsu.edu/writingcenter/
+Note: If you are not a student at the School of Information, please schedule your appointment through the SJSU Writing Center – https://www.sjsu.edu/writingcenter/

-Tutoring sessions are 45 minutes and are conducted using Zoom.
+- Tutoring sessions conducted using Zoom.
 There is no charge for a tutoring session.

 Ask A Tutor

 For quick questions, contact a writing tutor through the “Ask a Tutor” live chat service.
 This service is for questions that can be answered in 5 – 15 minutes.
 No appointment is necessary but please see hours of availability below.

 Ask a Tutor will be available from Feb.
 1 – May 25 during the following times: